 Opportunities for musical enrichment for children abound.
 We offer Children’s Choir each year, as well as songs during Children’s Chapel and a multi-generational Music Service.

 All classes are taught by a large group of wonderful volunteers from the congregation.
 Our volunteers vary in age from high school youth to senior members of the fellowship.
-It truly takes a village to run the RE program!
+It truly takes a village to run the Religious Education program!

 Click here to register for classes: Religious Education Registration Form